Sasha suggests apprenticeships in times of academic uncertainty

 However, it is possible that these young people might look at other pathways they may previously not have considered – and find a new route to their dream career.

 After all, the government’s £2billion Kickstart scheme is designed to help young people into work and there are opportunities out there in industries like construction, which is going to be key to rebuilding our economy in the years ahead.

 So, what are the options?
 One of the best ways to get started in the workplace is through an apprenticeship like mine.
 Not only can you earn while you learn but completing an apprenticeship can increase your future earning potential.

 On top of that, there are loads of career choices.
 People often think apprenticeships are for just practical jobs, but actually there are positions in coaching, business administration, customer service, digital technology, hairdressing and even management positions.

-I have now been on my site engineering apprenticeship for two years, have started my level 3 BTEC in construction and the built environment and will eventually earn my level 5 HNC.
+I’ve now been on my site engineering apprenticeship for two years, have started my level 3 BTEC in construction and the built environment and will eventually earn my level 5 HNC.

-In general, I think apprenticeships are a great option for any young person – but especially those who are now questioning the plans they had made pre-pandemic.
+In general, I think apprenticeships are a great option for any young person.
+But especially those who are now questioning the plans they had made pre-pandemic.

 In recent years, the construction sector has come to the forefront of Government policies, regarding the pledge to build a significant number of houses and affordable housing.
 As a result, it has become one of the largest sectors of the economy.

-Because of this boom, there is a shortage of skilled labour combined with an aging workforce – and this means there are jobs to be had.
+Because of this boom, there is a shortage of skilled labour combined with an aging workforce.
+And this means there are jobs to be had.
 In fact, employers in the built environment are crying out for workers.